-Tea is the most commonly drunk beverage in Japan and an important part of Japanese food culture.
+Tea is the most popular beverage in Japan and an important part of Japanese food culture.
 Various types of tea are widely available and consumed at any point of the day.
 Green tea is the most common type of tea, and when someone mentions "tea" (お茶, ocha) without specifying the type, it is green tea to which is referred.
 Green tea is also the central element of the tea ceremony.
-Among the most well-known places for tea cultivation are Shizuoka, Kagoshima and Uji.
+Among the most famous places for tea cultivation are Shizuoka, Kagoshima and Uji.

 The following is a list of the main varieties of tea that are popularly consumed in Japan:

 At restaurants, green tea is often served with or at the end of a meal for free.
 At lower end restaurants, green tea or mugicha tend to be available free for self-service, while konacha is commonly provided at inexpensive sushi restaurants.
 Kocha (black tea) is usually available alongside coffee at cafes and Western restaurants.

 At some temples and gardens, tea (usually ryokucha or matcha) is served to tourists.
 The tea is typically served in a tranquil tatami room with views onto beautiful scenery, often together with an accompanying Japanese sweet.
 While the tea is sometimes included in the temple's or garden's admission fee, it more often requires a separate fee of a few hundred yen.

 Last but not least, many types of tea are sold in PET bottles and cans at stores and vending machines across Japan.
 They are available both hot or cold, although hot tea is less widely available during the summer months, especially at vending machines.

 Japanese tea and a brief history